komiku-dev/open-webnovel-format/README.md

 #### For Authors & Translators

 This format is built to make your life easier.
 By separating content from presentation and providing clear structure, it creates a more professional workflow.
 The translation process is radically simplified—instead of juggling dozens of separate documents, translators can work with a single file containing parallel languages.
-Workflow statuses (`draft`, `final`) allow teams to track progress efficiently, and the non-destructive nature of the format means your original work is always preserved.
+Workflow statuses (`draft`, `proofreading`, `final`) allow teams to track progress efficiently, and the non-destructive nature of the format means your original work is always preserved.

 #### For Platforms & Readers